Radiation Therapy Program

 Careers in the Field

 The curriculum supports the entry-level responsibilities expected of a new graduate.
-Graduates are qualified to accept positions as radiation therapists in hospitals, and treatment clinics, educational institutions and industry.
+Graduates are qualified to accept positions as Radiation Therapists in hospitals, treatment clinics, educational institutions and industry.
 Demand for our graduates is high.
-As a member of the health care profession, our radiation therapy graduates are qualified for entry-level positions.
+As a member of the health care profession, our Radiation Therapy Program graduates are qualified for entry-level positions.

 Recent graduates have pursued a variety of professions.
 Many students proceed to other professional studies in medicine as well as other advanced degrees.
 Most students are working in staff positions at hospitals or outpatient centers.
-Some are now self-employed as a contract therapists, or work for agencies that provide temporary staffing.
+Some are now self-employed as contract therapists or work for agencies that provide temporary staffing.
 Other career options include treatment planning, information technology, healthcare administration, equipment sales and training, and other related fields.
-Some further their education to pursue careers in dosimetry, medical physics and education.
-In addition, Radiation Therapy provides an excellent pre-med curriculum.
+Some further their education to pursue careers in dosimetry, medical physics, and education.
+In addition, radiation therapy provides an excellent pre-med curriculum.